 Josh’s practice areas include:

-Construction Law (40%+).
-Josh reviews and drafts construction contracts, with access to and proficiency in both AIA® and ConsensusDOCS™ contract forms.
+Construction Law (~40% – 50%).
+Josh is Board Certified by the Texas Board of Legal Specialization in the area of construction law.
+Josh reviews and drafts construction contracts, with access to and proficiency in AIA®, ConsensusDOCS™, and DBIA contract forms — among other industry-standard forms.
 Josh also investigates and litigates construction-related matters, including, e.g., defect claims; warranty claims; time and liquidated damages claims; project delivery-system claims; and other construction claims: buildings/improvements, commercial and residential, and road/highway projects.
-Josh also offers mediation and dispute-resolution services for construction disputes.
+Josh offers mediation and dispute-resolution services for construction disputes.

 On behalf of banks, construction companies, and other businesses, Josh pursues collection matters, including mechanic-lien and payment-bond claims; foreclosures; domestication of foreign judgments; post-judgment discovery/collection remedies; and otherwise assists creditors in navigating the estate administration process, including temporary administrations.